Aria Systems Delivers Record Q4 2025 Results, Fueled by Global Telco Momentum

+ARIA SYSTEMS DELIVERS RECORD Q4 2025 RESULTS, FUELED BY GLOBAL TELCO MOMENTUM

-Recent wins at Bell Canada, Panasonic Avionics, Blackfoot Communications and Unsere Grüne Glasfaser drive strong financial results
+Recent wins at Bell Canada, SuperLoop, Blackfoot Communications and Unsere Grüne Glasfaser drive strong financial results

 Aria Systems the leader in AI-powered billing automation, today announced record Q4 2025 results during Mobile World Congress 2026 in Barcelona.
 The quarter marks the largest in the company's history, driven by continued success in the global communications sector.

-Recent customer wins include Bell Canada, Panasonic Avionics, Blackfoot Communications and Unsere Grüne Glasfaser (UGG), a joint venture of Telefónica and Allianz.
+Recent customer wins include Bell Canada, SuperLoop, Blackfoot Communications and Unsere Grüne Glasfaser (UGG), a joint venture of Telefónica and Allianz.
 Additional high-profile wins will be announced in the coming weeks, including a substantial agreement with a leading Singaporean telecommunications provider.

 Aria Billing Cloud continues to be the platform of choice for communications service providers (CSPs), requiring the flexibility, scalability, and ecosystem integrations required to support complex, usage-based business models.
 Bell Canada ("Bell") recently selected Aria as part of its modernization strategy to support future growth in its Bell Business Markets (BBM) division.